 Dr. David Shafer is the director of the LM Office of Site Operations (OSO), which is responsible for long-term surveillance and maintenance at nearly 100 sites in the United States and the territory of Puerto Rico, as well as LM’s participation in multi-agency work on addressing Defense-Related Uranium Mines.
 He works out of the LM Westminster, Colorado, Office.

 David joined LM in 2011, first as the supervisor of the Uranium Mill Tailings Radiation Control Act /Nevada Offsites Environment Team and the Grand Junction, Colorado, office manager.
 He has also been the supervisor of the Asset Management Team, and the director of the Office of Business Operations.

-Before joining LM, Shafer spent 12 years working as associate research professor at the Desert Research Institute (DRI)—the nonprofit environmental research division of the Nevada System of Higher Education.
-He conducted research for DOE, the U.S. Department of Defense, the National Oceanic and Atmospheric Administration, the National Science Foundation, and others.
-He also performed work for DRI in China and Australia.
+Before joining LM, Shafer was an associate research professor at the Desert Research Institute (DRI)—the nonprofit environmental research division of the Nevada System of Higher Education.
+At DRI, he managed a research program in partnership with DOE and established and managed the Center for Environmental Remediation and Monitoring.
+In addition to his research for DOE, he also managed research for the U.S. Department of Defense, the National Oceanic and Atmospheric Administration, the National Science Foundation, and universities and national labs in China and Australia.

-Shafer served on the faculty of Colgate University (1984 and 1985), and was a seasonal ranger for the National Park Service from 1981 to 1988.
+Other work experience includes a previous stint with DOE from 1989 to 1998 in the former Office of Environmental Restoration, Southwest Area Programs of Environmental Management; and two years as the vadose zone program manager at the Hanford Site in in the state Washington.
+He was on the faculty of Colgate University (1984 and 1985), and was a seasonal ranger for the U.S. National Park Service from 1981 to 1988.
 He earned his doctorate degree in geosciences and quaternary sciences at the University of Arizona in 1989.